StephenRoddy/stephenroddy.github.io/projects/ML_HCI/ML_HCI.md

 This project began as part of my postdoctoral research exploring Automated Music Synthesis at the Department of Electrical and Electronic Engineering at Trinity College Dublin.
 The project investigated methods for integrating machine learning and deep learning techniques (ML/DL) into the electronic music production and performance pipelines.

-#### Phase 1: Machine Learning for Music Generation
+#### Generative Machine Learning for Music Production Pipelines

 ##### LSTM Architectures
 Initial work focused on music production applications, specifically music generation at the MIDI event level.
 The models used Long short-term memory (LSTM) type architectures (using recurrent neural networks or RNNs) implemented with Tensorflow (Keras in Python).
 This allowed for the generation of new musical materials using features learned from an input MIDI data set.
-A variety of models were created in this way, some focusing on specific instruments and others focusing on specific artists and styles.
+A variety of models were created in this way, some focusing on specific instruments and others focusing on specific artists, styles, and applications.
 The models developed for melody and harmony are generally focused on patterns at the note and chord levels.

 <img src="images/model_def_py.png?raw=true"/><br/>

 ##### Data set
-To assemble the training data for initial experiments, I acquired a large number of MIDI files from a range of online sources.
+To assemble the training data for initial experiments, I acquired a large number of MIDI files from a range of online sources across a wide range of musical styles.
 These experiments explored several musical genres/styles.
 The MIDI files were cleaned and split into sub-files on the basis of instrumentation etc. They were then mapped to integer values (with MIT's [Music21 toolkit](https://web.mit.edu/music21/)) so that a one-hot encoding scheme could be applied.

 ##### Overview
 For training, data is split into n-length musical sequences.
 Each sequence is then paired with its following sequence element: n+1.
 This conditions the network to predict the next element for a given n-length sequence provided to it at prediction/generation time.